Credentials

 - Credentials are **injected server-side** -- they never pass through your agent

-- Each credential is **scoped to a budget** -- different budgets can use different credentials for the same tool
+- Each credential is **scoped to an Agent Group** -- different groups can use different credentials for the same tool

 ---